marcelcastrobr/AWS_solution_architect/database/RDS.markdown

 - Must have automatic backups turned on in order to deploy a read replica.
 -  You can have up to 5 read replicas copies of any database.

-# When to User AWS RDS
+# When to Use AWS RDS

 | Use Amazon RDS| Do not use Amanzon RDS |
 | ----------- | ----------- |